insomnyawolf/FileSharing/README.md

 * Fix known issues (see below)
 * ContentType filter option on search
+* Download previewed video/audio if it was already preloaded into the client computer as those are the original files already
+* Make the download button more obvious (thanks Loluh)
+* Remake Upload
   * Drag & Drop upload
   * List files which will be uploaded and let the user cancell some of them
 * You tell me

 ## Known Issues

 * Infinite scroll weird behaviour on phone
+* Upload on large files is failing currently

 ## Fixed Issues